playmint/ds/bridge/README.md

-# DawnSeekersBridge
+# Downstream Bridge

 This project is needed to allow for the map to be run outside of the shell.
-It's job is simply to act as a proxy between `DawnseekersClient` and Unity.
+It's job is simply to act as a proxy between `core` and `map` when running in Unity editor.

 ## To build